ABOUT US

 Our team includes world-renowned experts in disaster medicine with more than 100 years of combined experience.

-Amalia Voskanyan, RN
+Amalia Voskanyan, RN, FIBODM

 Amalia Voskanyan has over 20 years of experience in leadership, global healthcare, and international relations and is the Co-Director of Disaster Medicine Fellowship at BIDMC and the Director of International Relations at the Department of Emergency Medicine, BIDMC.